 I don't like the electric fence idea in that it trains via fear and unpleasantness.
 It's only mentioned here because its absence would seem odd.

 It also seems to me that the wireless receiver in the collar is just too bulky to be comfortable for some cats.
 Also, if the collar breaks off, the system is rendered useless, at least until the cat is fully trained to stay within the area.

 Keep in mind that cat fences are designed to keep your cat in, and don't necessarily work well to keep predators or other animals out of your yard.

 This may endanger your cat.
 This is true for any outdoor enclosure system that doesn't fully protect your cat from intruders.

 After all, your cat's safety comes first (that's the whole point of enclosures and confinement systems in the first place).
-It doesn't do much good to keep your cat contained in your yard, though, if a person or other animal can enter the yard and injure her.
+From a safety perspective, it doesn't do much good to keep your cat contained in your yard if a person or other animal can enter the yard and injure her.

 To reduce this danger, always give your cat a way to get to safety, and a way to get back inside the house.
-The Humane Society of the United States recommends that you supervise your cat's outdoor excursions.
+The Humane Society of the United States goes beyond that, and recommends you supervise your cat's outdoor excursions.

 In addition, HSUS also recommends that if you're going to provide access to the outdoors, including an enclosure, that you also cat proof your yard.